-The most famous day trip in Iceland is the Golden Circle tour.
+The most famous day trip for self-drivers is Iceland's Golden Circle tour.
 It covers three main stops: þingvellir national park, Gullfoss waterfall, and the Geysir geothermal area, some of the best things to do in Iceland during your visit.

 þingvellir national park is both a historically and geographically significant sight; it is where Iceland’s (and the world’s) first parliament was held.
 It’s also one spot where the North American and Eurasian tectonic plates are moving apart, splitting Iceland in two.
 So, at þingvellir you can literally stand on two tectonic plates at once.

 Gullfoss translates to ‘Golden falls’ and it lives up to its name.
 Vast quantities of melted glacier water cascade through a canyon and drop 32 meters.
 It’s a sight to behold and one of the most popular features to photograph in Iceland.

 The Geysir geothermal area consists of a hot bed of activity, with the main attraction being the large geyser, Strokkur, which shoots water 30 meters (100 feet) into the air, every few minutes.
 This is one of the most famous geysers in the world.